 Since I reached a place of unconditional love with Peter, he could not harm me.
 The money I deserved was just rerouted.

 I needed that experience.
 I needed to know that unconditional love did have that kind of power.
-That experience has given me the confidence to challenge long-standing beliefs in myself and in the world.
+That experience has given me the confidence to challenge long-standing beliefs in myself, in others, and in the world.
 It has given me the ability to keep looking for the truth when it seemed that the rest of the world believed something false.
-I needed to know that there was a divine force that supported my True Self.
+I needed to know that there was an omnipotent force that supported my True Self.
+I guess that is what people call God, but it ain’t no man on a golden throne.
 I needed to know that if I lived from that center, everything would always work out.
 I guess you could say that I needed proof that God was not just some punishing, jealous, whining slave owner.